carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 ### Spawn the ego vehicle

-Vehicles controlled by the user are referred as "ego".
-The attribute `role_name` is set to `ego` to differenciate them.
-Other attributes that can be set, some with recommended values.
+For vehicles controlled by the user, the attribute `role_name` is set to `ego` to differenciate them.
+Other attributes can be set, some with recommended values.
 First, an ego vehicle will be spawned using any of the vehicle blueprints in the library.
 In this case, the color will be changed at random to one of these.

 Call the map to get a list of spawn points recommended by the developers.
 Choose one of them, and use it to spawn the ego vehicle.